ppone/docs/guides/billing-portal.md

 Your customer portal is hosted at yourusername.invoiced.com where yourusername matches your Invoiced username in **Settings** &rarr; **Business Profile**.
 Any customer facing activity happens on this domain, like viewing invoices or paying.
 Customers can also access the customer portal by going directly to this URL.

+### System Requirements

+We strive to make the customer portal work with as many web browsers as possible, although a recently updated web browser is recommended.
+In order to access the full functionality, the visitor's browser must be configured with:
+* Javascript enabled
+* Cookies enabled
+* TLS v1.2 or above

 ## Signing In